aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

     assembly = new cxapi.CloudAssembly(outdir);
 }

-if (versionNumber() < assembly.version) {
+// reject assemblies created with a higher version than what we expect. if (Schema.version() < assembly.version) {
-    throw new Error(`A newer version of the CDK CLI (>= ${assembly.version}) is necessary to interact with this app`);
+    throw new Error(`Cloud assembly schema version mismatch...`);
 }
 ```

 This implies that the `version` in `manifest.json` will no longer be the value of `CLOUD_ASSEMBLY_VERSION`,
-it will simply be the version of the package itself.
-It also means, that we can completely get rid of this constant,
+it will simply be the version of schema that was used to create it.
-and of the separation we have in the code between `cx-protocol` version and our package versions.

-> See a [quirk](#Quirk---CDK-Synth) that is caused by this.

-To actually validate this behavior, we add a unit test from the `exec.ts` file.
+To actually validate this behavior, we add a unit test for the `exec.ts` file.

 #### Step 3: Remove [`versioning.ts`](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/cx-api/lib/versioning.ts)